 The registration runs until noon on 19 August 2019.

 Holland2Stay has a new building opening, the Cube with student housing.

 We calculate there are at least 2,500 units under construction or scheduled to begin construction this year.
 As we reported earlier this year, 27,000 homes are planned across the Eindhoven region, including at least 15,000 in the city itself.

 American truckers go DAF-fy!

 Think about that … little Netherlands is a major supplier of over-the-road truck engines for the big American truck manufacturers including Kenworth and Peterbilt.
 There are so many reasons this is ironic that we’re not going to go there.
-But imagine that MAGA trucker’s face when he finds out the engine of his 18-wheeler ain’t from ‘Merica at all.
+But imagine that MAGA trucker’s face when he finds out the engine of his 18-wheeler ain’t really from ‘Merica at all.

 • When you’re hot, you’re hot.
 ASML just released a crazy good quarterly earnings report.
 We used to read these things for a living back in the day, and honestly, we never saw anything like this because we never covered companies this profitable.

 ASML, which has about an 85-share of the global photolithography business, reported Q2 net sales of 2.6 billion euros.
 Which means they sold a lot of their 50 million euro-plus chip-making machines.
 Net income from the 2.6 billion euros was 476 million euros and a gross margin of … sit down for this … 43 percent.